-- Is the thermostat operating properly? - Are the blower compartment door(s) in place? - Is the furnace disconnect closed? - Has the circuit breaker tripped or the control board fuse burned open? - Is the gas turned on? - Are any manual reset switches open? - Is the filter dirty or plugged?Is the flame sensor coated?
-(Remove and clean with - Is the name sensor coated?
+- Is the thermostat operating properly? - Are the blower compartment door(s) in place? - Is the furnace disconnect closed? - Has the circuit breaker tripped or the control board fuse burned open? - Is the gas turned on? - Are any manual reset switches open? - Is the filter dirty or plugged? - Is the flame sensor coated?
 (Remove and clean with steel wool.
 (Do not use emery cloth or sandpaper!) - Is there blockage in the condensate drain switch?
 Also verify that there is no double trapping of condensate. - Is the secondary heat exchanger free of debris and clogs? - Is evaporator coil clean and free of debris (If applicable). - Are all the LED's on the furnace control board constantly ON?
-If not, refer to Table 13 or the wiring diagram, Figure 34 (page 32) or Figure 36 (page 34) to determine fault condition. - Are all the LED's on the motor control board constantly ON?
-If not, refer to Table 15 to determine fault condition.
+If not, refer to Table 17 or the wiring diagram (Figure 33, page 39) to determine fault condition.

-The furnace will lock out after 5 failed attempts for ignition and will try again every hour if the call for heat remains.
+IMPORTANT NOTE: The furnace will lock out after 5 failed attempts for ignition and will try again every hour if the call for heat remains.

-- If the Inducer Blower is operating, and items above have been verified, check the Blower Limit Switch and reset if necessary.
-See Figure 47 (page 51) or Figure 48 (page 52) for component location. - If the furnace operates when the Blower Limit Switch is reset, contact a qualified service technician to identify and repair the problem. - If the furnace still doesn't operate, check the Flame Rollout Switches and reset if necessary. - If the furnace operates when the Flame Rollout Switch is reset, contact a qualified service technician to identify and repair the problem.
+If the Inducer Blower is operating, and items above have been verified, check the Blower Limit Switch and reset if necessary.
+See Figures 43 or 44 (pages 54-55) for component location.

+- If the furnace operates when the Blower Limit Switch is reset, contact a qualified service technician to identify and repair the problem. - If the furnace still doesn't operate, check the Flame Roll-out Switches and reset if necessary. - If the furnace operates when the Flame Rollout Switch is reset, contact a qualified service technician to identify and repair the problem.

-DIAGNOSTIC DESCRIPTION GREEN LED RED LED
+Diagnostic Description Green LED Red LED

 Control Fault (No Power) Off Off

 L1/Neutral Polarity Fault Flash Flash

 1 Hour Lockout Alternati ng Flash

 Normal Operation On On

 Pressure Switch Closed Fault On Flash

 Pressure Switch Open Fault Flash On

 Open Limit Switch Fault Flash Off

-DIAGNOSTIC DESCRIPTION YELLO W LED
+Diagnostic Description Yellov v LED

-Low Flame Sensor Signal Continuous Flash
+Low Flame Sensor Signal Continuo us Flash

 Flame Present 0 n